I've always been interested in being productive and making the best use of my time.

 My main take-aways from GTD is that tasks that are less than about 5 minutes are best to just do right away to keep them from getting on a list.
 And, take any big projects and break them into smaller ones.

 I've used Kanban at work for years.
 I also follow Personal Kanban for my home tasks.
 Kanban is the most effective technique that I use.
 It is based on two easy rules: visualize your work and limit work in progress.
 I use Trello to visualize my tasks on a kanban board.
 I use it to track all of my tasks.
-I find Kanban helpful because by limiting work in progress, it stops me from trying to multi-task which has been proven to be inefficient and even damaging to your brain
+I find Kanban helpful because by limiting work in progress, it stops me from trying to multi-task which has been proven to be inefficient and even damaging to your brain.

 I also find that by using the agile scrum framework of bringing a limited number of tasks from my big "to do list" into a "timeboxed" period of time (one day or one week) keeps me from being overwhelmed by my big list.
 I believe that agile techniques can be very helpful to apply to my every day tasks.
 Read a bit about it and see if you agree.